-Where and (j=0, 1) represent the probabilities before and after decoding a bin, respectively.
-The variable Mi (being 4, 5, 6, 7) is a parameter which controls the probability updating speed for a context model with index equal to i; and k represents the precision of probabilities (here it is equal to 15).
-The probability P used for interval sub-division in the binary arithmetic coder is a combination of 2 hypotheses:
+where and (j=0, 1) represent the probabilities before and after decoding a bin, respectively.
+The variable Mi (being 4, 5, 6, 7) is a parameter which controls the probability updating speed for the context model with index equal to i; and k represents the precision of probabilities (here it is equal to 15).
+The probability estimate P used for the interval subdivision in the binary arithmetic coder is the average of the estimates from the two hypotheses: